America's Most Attended Stand-Up Comedy Training

 I write material, memorize it, and then perform.
 What else is there?

 Great!
 Now you are an actor with a script.
-Material is the LEAST important aspect at the beginning of your journey to become a competent comedian an exciting live performer.
+Material is the LEAST important aspect at the beginning of your journey to becoming a competent comedian and an exciting live performer.
 Your ability to write funny material comes after you learn to be natural in front of an audience.
-The tired advice of write, write, write will make you a great writer but will do little to help you discover your natural sense of humor or find your comedic point of view.
-Our training emphasizes performance first, and it is why we produce so many unique voices in a short period of time.
+The tired advice to "write, write, write" will make you a great writer but will do little to help you discover your natural sense of humor or find your comedic point of view.
+Our training emphasizes performance first, which is why we produce so many unique voices in a short time.
 The time to get onstage is NOW!

 Are we done yet?